 Phone: 9433 0174

-Prior to this appointment, Glenda completed 21 years as a classroom teacher in both early childhood and primary classrooms.
-She has also been a deputy principal, early childhood curriculum officer in Department of Education Central Office and member of the Curriculum Council English Learning Area Committee
+Glenda has been involved in education for many years.
+She completed 21 years as a classroom teacher in both early childhood and primary classrooms.
+She has also been a deputy principal, early childhood curriculum officer in Department of Education Central Office and member of the Curriculum Council English Learning Area Committee.